More customer service problems for Frontier Communications

 News 8 reached out to Frontier Communications to ask when service would be restored.
 “Service is restored to half the affected customers and Frontier expects to complete all restorations within the next day,” said Javier Mendoza, a representative for the telecommunications provider.
 “We thank our customers for their patience.”

 Last week the Public Service Commission ordered Frontier Communications to fix their problems and do a better job.
-The PCS received a report that showed an increase of customer complaints and poor service.
+The PCS received a report that showed an increase in customer complaints and poor service.